Malik al-Ashtar: Battle of Jamal

-At the age of 70, Malik al-Ahstar was the main cavalry and commander of the army of Ali Ibn Abi Talib in the Battle of Jamal (Battle of the Camel).
+At the age of 70, Malik al-Ashtar was the main cavalry and commander of the army of Ali Ibn Abi Talib in the Battle of Jamal (Battle of the Camel).

 Background

-After the downfall of Uthman, Ali was appointed as the new caliph, upsetting Ali's enemies.
-As a result, they planned to launch an offensive against Ali in the year 656 AD under the claim that they wanted revenge for Uthman's killing.
+After the assassination of Uthman, Ali was appointed as the new caliph, upsetting Ali's enemies.
+As a result, they planned to launch an offensive against Ali in the year 656 AD, stating that their goal was to avenge Uthman’s death.
 When Ali received news that a mutiny was going to occur, he formed an army to combat the rebel forces.
-During the mutiny, the new governor of Kufa, Abu Musa al-Ashary, encouraged the Kufains (citizens of Kufa) not to join Ali's army.
-When Ali was made aware of this situation, he sent Malik al-Ashter to rally up troops.
+During the mutiny, the new governor of Kufa, Abu Musa al-Ash'ari, encouraged the Kufans (citizens of Kufa) not to join Ali's army.
+When Ali was made aware of this situation, he sent Malik al-Ashtar to rally up troops.

-As a firm and loyal supporter of Ali Ibn Abi Talib, Malik rallied up the Kufians with a powerful speech.
-Malik and a large group of fighters then seized the palace to remove Abu Musa al-Ashary; however, he was actually at the mosque at the time.
-After his guards informed him that Malik al-Ashtar and a large number of fighters had taken control of the palace, Abu Musa al-Ashary surrendered and asked Malik to give him a day to leave Kufa.
-Malik accepted his offer and let Abu Musa al-Ashary leave peacefully.
-Once Abu Musa al-Ashary left, Malik delivered another powerful speech (in the mosque) that captivated the hearts of the Kufains.
+As a firm and loyal supporter of Ali Ibn Abi Talib, Malik rallied up the Kufans with a powerful speech.
+Malik and a large group of fighters then seized the palace to remove Abu Musa al-Ash'ari; however, he was actually at the mosque at the time.
+After his guards informed him that Malik al-Ashtar and a large number of fighters had taken control of the palace, Abu Musa al-Ashar'ari surrendered and asked Malik to give him a day to leave Kufa.
+Malik accepted his offer and let Abu Musa al-Ashʿari leave peacefully.
+Once Abu Musa al-Ashʿari left, Malik delivered another powerful speech (in the mosque) that persuaded many Kufans to enlist.
 The speech successfully aroused more than 18,000 soldiers to join him in order to defend against the rebel attack.
 9,000 of those troops were under Malik's commands and the other 9,000 were under Hasan (the eldest son of Ali) commands.
 They quickly headed towards Dhiqaar, Iraq to join Ali's army.